wbsuh/pubmedchat-sb/README.md

 ## To-Do
 - Seperate login and authentication with Sendbird (backend services like Supabase)
 - Query Group Channel list and display on the left
-- Invite Users to Group Channel
+- List Users and Invite to Group Channel
 - Search user messages
 - Delivered Indicator
+- Autoscroll Messages
 - UI enhancement (Login page, Avatar)
 - PubMed bot Enhancement with non-PubMed sources (web and APIs)
+- User Query and Interests Memory bank (backend)